In Wake Of Vegas Tragedy, Lance Bass Slams Gay Blood Donor Ban

 Other users joined in, too.

 These restrictions don’t just reinforce outdated stereotypes around gay and bisexual men and HIV/AIDS.
-A 2014 Williams Institute report found that completely lifting the ban on gay and bisexual male blood donors would save 1.8 million lives each year.
+A 2014 Williams Institute report found that completely lifting the ban could lead to more than 600,000 additional pints of blood being donated per year.

 For more ways to combat bigotry, check out the Queer Voices newsletter.

-Note: CLARIFICATION: Additional language has been added to the original version of this article to clarify the Williams Institute statistics.